sanjeevmk/Tags2Parts/README.md

 ## Tags2Parts : Discovering Semantic Regions from Shape Tags
 ### This is the source repository of Tags2Parts as detailed in : https://arxiv.org/abs/1708.06673

-We perform weakly-supervised segmentation using the *WU-Net* architecture presented in the paper; for training, only shape-level labels of the form Has-Part/Lacks-Part are used, without ever seeing fine-grained part annotation.
+Tags2Parts performs weakly-supervised segmentation using the *WU-Net* architecture presented in the paper; for training, only shape-level labels of the form Has-Part/Lacks-Part are used, without ever seeing fine-grained part annotation.

 Additionally, the architecture can be extended for fully supervised segmentation where ground-truth segments are available during training.